Djurgårdens IF (men's ice hockey)

-Djurgården primarily play their home games at Hovet, an older arena built in the 1950s with a capacity of 8,094, but high-profile matches such as derbies against AIK and playoff games may be played in Avicii Arena with its larger capacity of 13,850.
+Djurgården primarily play their home games at Hovet, an older arena built in the 1950s with a capacity of 8,094, but high-profile matches such as derbies against AIK and playoff games may be played in Avicii Arena with its larger capacity of 13,950.

 Djurgården have retired nine players' jerseys in their history, and have retired the number 2 twice, since both Roland Stoltz and Charles Berglund had worn the number before retiring jerseys became well-established in Sweden.
 The most common nicknames for the team are "Järnkaminerna" (The Iron Stoves), "Stockholms stolthet" (The Pride of Stockholm) and "Mesta mästarna" (The Winners of Most Championships).
 Djurgården also has a supporters' club called Järnkaminerna, which it shares with the football section.

 History

+1922–1949: Founding, first championship and dissolvement

-Djurgårdens IF was founded 12 March 1891 at a café at the address of Alberget 4A on the island Djurgården.
-Ice hockey was introduced in Sweden in 1921, and the club's hockey section was founded in 1922 with the help of IK Göta player Wilhelm Arwe.
-The club participated in its first Swedish championship the same year, being beaten by Hammarby in the semifinals.
-The club's roster consisted of only six players but was reinforced with five new players for the following season.
-Djurgården managed to reach the final during this season against IK Göta, which proved to be too hard and Djurgården lost 3–0 at Stockholms Stadion.
-The procedure was repeated in 1924 and Djurgården had to wait until 1926 to finally lift the Le Mat trophy for the first time, after a 7–1 victory against VIK Västerås HK.
+Djurgårdens IF was founded on 12 March 1891 at a café at the address of Alberget 4A on the island Djurgården.
+Ice hockey was introduced in Sweden in 1921, and the club's ice hockey section was founded in 1922 with the help of IK Göta player Wilhelm Arwe.
+The ice hockey team participated in its first Swedish championship the same year, being beaten by Hammarby in the semi-finals.
+The team's roster consisted of only six players but was reinforced with five new players for the following season.
+Djurgården managed to reach the final during this season against IK Göta, which proved to be too hard and Djurgården lost 3–0 at Stockholm Olympic Stadium.
+The procedure was repeated in 1924 and Djurgården had to wait until 1926 to finally lift the Le Mat trophy for the first time, after a 7–1 victory against Västerås IK.
+This was also the very first time the Le Mat trophy was awarded to the winning team.
 The club was successful early on and four Djurgården players were named for the Swedish roster in the 1924 Winter Olympics.
 At the 1926 Swedish Championship, the team contained three of those players, Wilhelm Arwe, Ernst Karlberg and Ruben Allinger.

 In the beginning of the 1930s, the success Djurgården had during the 1920s began to fade.
 High costs and low attendance figures took their toll on the hockey section, and the main club itself.
 At the same time, no new leaders or players joined Djurgården.
-When the team was relegated to the second division in 1934, the hockey section was dissolved.
+When the team was relegated to the second division in 1934, having only won two games during the season, the hockey section was dissolved.
 Instead, focus was moved to the bandy section and given the hockey section's resources.